SYBIL

 This is the work hack: when compute is scarce, localized, and non-copyable, you rent it from humans and coordinate it through firms.

-VI.
+IX.
 THE INTEGRATED SYSTEM

 Markets, states, and jobs are not separate systems.
-They are three aspects of one integrated hack — the hack for running a civilization under the constraint set.
+They are three aspects of one integrated hack, the hack for running a civilization under the constraint set.

 Markets allocate resources when no one can compute optimal allocation.